Chris Carter (wide receiver)

-Chris Carter (born June 14, 1987) is a former American football wide receiver.
+Chris Carter (born June 14, 1987) is an American former football wide receiver.
 He played college football at UC Davis, where he was the 2009 Great West Offensive Player of the Year and earned all-conference honors three times.
 He set school records for most receptions in both a game (18) and a career (213).
 He played high school football at San Ramon Valley Wolves and won North Coast Section Offensive Player of the Year in his senior year and helped lead the team to a championship.

-Undrafted in the 2010 NFL Draft, Carter played with the Seattle Seahawks in the 2011 preseason before being waived.
+Undrafted in the 2010 NFL draft, Carter played with the Seattle Seahawks in the 2011 preseason before being waived.

 High school

 In his senior year, Carter helped lead the San Ramon Valley Wolves to an 11–2 record and their first North Coast Section championship.
 In the 46–20 victory in the championship game, he caught eight passes for 144 yards and two touchdowns, rushed five times for 88 yards and a touchdown, caught two 2-point conversions, and intercepted a pass.
 He was voted most valuable player of the game.
 For the season, he was named the North Coast Section Offensive Player of the Year after catching 63 passes totaling 1,515 yards (24.0 avg.) for 19 TDs.
 He was also selected to the All-Metro and All-San Francisco Chronicle first-teams.